 Price: Competitive Given High Policy Sizes

 Fidelity has an online tool for quoting term life insurance that is quick and easy to use.
-The tool let’s prospective customers get a good idea of what term life insurance will cost them after entering just a little information and picking the anticipated health class.
+The tool lets prospective customers get a good idea of what term life insurance will cost them after entering just a little information and picking the anticipated health class.
+Fidelity's term coverage has a high minimum and maximum.
+Taking this into account, the prices seemed competitive.

 Competition: Fidelity Life vs. Mutual of Omaha

 Both Fidelity and Mutual of Omaha are very reputable national life insurance providers.
-Both companies have A+ ratings from A.M.
-Best and offer three main types of insurance.
-While Mutual of Omaha has an A+ rating from the BBB, Fidelity has a C- rating.
+Both companies have an A+ from A.M.
+Best.
+Mutual of Omaha does not offer hybrid policies, but it does offer regular whole life policies in addition to term and universal life.
+Both companies have an A+ rating from the BBB.
 Additionally, rates for life insurance from Mutual of Omaha are considerably lower than rates from Fidelity for similar coverage.

 If you want to get the lowest rates for term life insurance, choose Mutual of Omaha.
-If it’s important for you to have access to a nationwide network of local advisors, go with Fidelity.
+If you need to have access to a nationwide network of local advisors, go with Fidelity.

 Fidelity Life is a large national life insurance that offers three types of insurance.
-In addition to its own term life coverage, Fidelity also offers universal and long-term care policies from MassMutual.
+In addition to its own term life coverage, Fidelity also offers universal and hybrid long-term care policies from MassMutual and New York Life.
 Fidelity has great ratings for financial security, although customer reviews are mixed.
-Nevertheless, the company makes loads of information about its life insurance products available online including pricing, rider options, and policy explanations.
+The company makes a decent amount of information about its life insurance products available online, including policy explanations and pricing for term life.
 This makes Fidelity Life an ideal choice for customers who want to know exactly what they’re getting.